strugglingchristian/strugglingchristian/index.md

   </p>

   <p align="justify">
   This vision gave their group new hope that what Miller taught was correct.
-The date was correct but the event was wrong. <strong><em>Instead of the earth being cleansed and Christ returning, it was the Heavenly Sanctuary that was being cleansed and Christ entering the Most Holy Place for the first time</em></strong> We will take a closer look if this was the case or perhaps this could be Hiram Edson's way of reconciling the cognitive dissonance that they had just experienced?
+They had renewed vigor.
+They were given the right understanding.
+Miller's date was correct but they got the event wrong. <strong><em>Instead of the earth being cleansed and Christ returning, it was the Heavenly Sanctuary that was being cleansed and Christ entering the Most Holy Place for the first time</em></strong>.
+We will take a closer look if this was indeed the case or perhaps this could be Hiram Edson's way of reconciling the cognitive dissonance that they had just experienced?
 </p>

   <h2>Evolution of the 1844 doctrine</h2>